dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 Then you will find the detection results in folder $ROOT/images.

-** If you need to apply on different dataset, please change the demp.py, in terms of categories.
-Note the default demo.py merely support pascal_voc categories.
-You need to change the [Here] https://github.com/dynotw/Pedestrian-Detection-Faster-R-CNN/blob/master/demo.py#L179) to adapt your own model.**
+** If you need to apply on different dataset, please change the demp.py, especially [Here](https://github.com/dynotw/Pedestrian-Detection-Faster-R-CNN/blob/master/demo.py#L179) in terms of categories.
+[Here](https://github.com/dynotw/Pedestrian-Detection-Faster-R-CNN/blob/master/demo.py#L179)**

 Below are some detection results: